Tax-advantaged health accounts compared

 HSA funds can be invested in stocks, bonds, and mutual funds, just like a 401(k) or IRA.
 All growth is completely tax-free when used for qualified medical expenses.

 FSA funds sit in a cash account.
-They don't earn interest or grow.
-Combined with the use-it-or-lose-it rule, there's no long-term wealth-building potential.
+They do not earn interest or grow.
+Combined with the use-it-or-lose-it rule, there is no long-term wealth-building potential.

 Eligibility - The FSA Advantage